 Hokkien Mee of Kuala Lumpur

 Unlike the spicy Hokkien mee of Penang, Kuala Lumpur's Hokkien mee is sweet.
 It is a dish of dark-soy-sauce-based fried noodle.
 Broad yellow noodle is usually used for the dish and fried with slices of pork, squids and spring onions.
-There is no prawn in this dish unlike the other versions.
+There is no prawns unlike the other versions in this article.

 Kim Lian Kee Hokkien Mee @ Jalan Heng Lekir, Petaling Street, KL